 Police Scotland was established on 1 April 2013 and is responsible for policing across the whole of Scotland, some 28,168 square miles, covering a third of the United Kingdom’s landmass with a unique range of urban, rural, island and remote communities.

 It is the second largest force in the UK with 22,000 officers and staff working together for the people of Scotland.

-Police Scotland’s purpose is to improve the safety and wellbeing of people, places and communities in Scotland.
-Our focus is on Keeping People Safe which is at the heart of everything that we do.
+Our purpose is to improve the safety and wellbeing of people, places and communities in Scotland, focusing on Keeping People Safe in line with our values of integrity, fairness and respect and with human rights at the heart of everything we do.

-There are 14 local policing divisions, each headed by a Local Police Commander who ensures that local policing in each area is responsive, accountable and tailored to meet local needs.
-Each division will encompass response officers, community officers, local crime investigation, road policing, public protection and local intelligence.
+There are 13 local policing divisions, each headed by a Chief Superintendent who ensures that local policing in each area is responsive, accountable and tailored to meet local needs.
+Each division encompasses response officers, community officers, local crime investigation, public protection and local intelligence.

-Alongside the local policing divisions, there are a number of national specialist divisions.
-The Specialist Crime Division (SCD) provides specialist investigative and intelligence functions such as Major Crime investigation, Public Protection, Organised Crime, Counter Terrorism, Intelligence and Safer Communities.
-These functions may not be required frequently but when a serious crime takes place, or public safety is under threat from criminals, the most professional response is available, regardless of where you live.
+The local policing divisions are supported by national specialist divisions.
+The Specialist Crime Division (SCD) provides investigative and intelligence functions such as Major Crime investigation, Public Protection, Organised Crime, Counter Terrorism, Intelligence and Safer Communities.

 The Operational Support Division (OSD) provides specialist support functions such as Road Policing, Firearms, Public Order, Air Support, Marine Policing, Dogs and Mounted Branch, as well as Emergency and Events Planning.
 These national divisions ensure every community in Scotland has access to specialist policing services.